-The Group's investment in associate is accounted for using the equity method of accounting in the consolidated financial statements and at cost in the parent.
+The Group's investment in associate is accounted for using the equity method of accounting in the consolidated financial statements.
 The associates are entities over which the Group has significant influence and that are neither subsidiaries nor joint ventures.

 The financial statements of associates are used by the Group to apply the equity method of accounting.